February 20, 2013 –

 Chairman Steve Ortiz and Tribal Council ordered an administrative weather day both days.

 Road & Bridge, Maintenance, Lands and Housing crews have been clearing roadways and other paths as best they can.
 In addition, the Potawatomi Fire Station and Tribal Police Department were also ready to go to transport people to emergency shelters at the Firekeepers Elder Center and Boys & Girls Club if the power went out for an extended period of time.
 Some of the Elder Center, Boys & Girls Club, and EPA staff plus many other employees of the Nation were also available to help, if needed.

-In the last couple of years, back-up generators have been placed at various buildings on the reservation and the IT Department has also installed a back-up computer system to keep things going.
+In the last couple of years, back-up generators have been placed at various buildings on the common land and the IT Department has also installed a back-up computer system to keep things going.